 The Mantras are wide all-mountain skis and will fly on or off the piste!
-Volkl have earned the trust of an inordinate number of skiers due the Mantra’s quality, durability and sheer playfulness.
+Volkl have earned the trust of an inordinate number of skiers due to the Mantra’s quality, durability, and sheer playfulness.

 They may be the perfect ski for you if your skill set is advanced.